-(one wider than the other), and an offset semi-round pin.
+The United States uses a 120V 60Hz 15A electrical outlet plug.
+Usually three pins, two parallel blades (one wider than the other), and an offset semi-round pin.
 The wider blade is Neutral, the shorter blade is Hot/Line and the third pin is Ground.
+Teams will only get one 15A service and should not connect more load than that.